 Which is better: The 8 Coil Shakti or the Shakti Helmet?

 Reports from the 8 Coil Shakti’s users show that it’s more effective than the Shakti Helmet (now discontinued).
 I has far more signals, and the coils can be moved, making it a far more versatile instrument.
 It also costs a bit less than its predecessors.
 The signals used with the Shakti Helmet are also in the Shakti software, so you can run those sessions if you want to.

 The manual is embedded in the software, and covers hardware setup, which signals you can use, where you can put the coils, and also covers using geomagnetic influences to your advantage, as well as tweaks, tips and tricks.
 The software is a sophisticated ebook, a format that allows information to be displayed along with the software’s functions.

 What about upgrades?

-New versions of the software appear a few times a year, and are delivered for free by email.
+New versions of the software appear from time to time, and are delivered for free by email.

 What about support for research projects?

 You must send your formal, referenced proposal by email (txt, eml, doc or html formats), along with your institute’s review board approval for your experiments, as well as the name of the university or institution you work with, and the name of your principal investigator.
 Such research will have to use the available (and free) tech support.
 Informal research does not qualify.